srnas/dftb-pucker-corrections/README.md

-# Pucker corrections for DFTB
+# Pucker corrections for semiempirical methods

 WARNING: WORK IN PROGRESS, TO BE TESTED